seatable-data/api/dtable-web-v2.1-admin/daily-active-users.md

 **Sample response (200)**

-Response from the sample request shows 2 active users and their avatar URL, ID (<email>), contact email address, name and registration time.
+Response from the sample request shows 2 active users and their avatar URL, ID (<email>), contact email address, name and registration time:

 > ```
 > {